shogunlab/shuriken/README.md

 `python shuriken_xss.py -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt" --screen ExampleTarget`

+To wait a specific amount of time in between requests, use the *-t* flag with the amount of time to wait in seconds and enter:

+`python shuriken_xss.py -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt" -t 1.5

 **You must specify a payload and URL**, if you don't then you'll get an error.
 For an example payload to test with, check out this list of [common XSS payloads](https://github.com/foospidy/payloads/blob/master/owasp/fuzzing_code_database/xss/common.txt).

 ## Third party libraries and dependencies